 Operates a financially self-sufficient collection of museums and parks.

-- Responsible for reporting problems or supply needs to management.
+- Reports problems or supply needs to management.

-- Working with entomology management team to repair problems and acquire needed supplies.
+- Works with entomology team to repair problems and acquire needed supplies.

 - Adheres to the USDA Standard Operating Procedures for assigned Insectarium facility.